okkymabruri/statskita/README.md

-# StatsKita
+# StatsKita: Python toolkit for Indonesian official microdata (SAKERNAS)

 > ⚠️ **v0.1.0 - Alpha Release**: This is an early release.
 The API may change in future versions.
 Use in production with caution.

-Python toolkit for Indonesian official microdata.

 ## TL;DR

-**Load → Clean → Analyze → Export** Indonesian official microdata (SAKERNAS, SUSENAS, PODES) with proper survey weights, 10x faster than manual workflows, validated against official BPS publications.
+**Load → Clean → Analyze → Export** Indonesian official microdata.

 ## Quick Start